-I was raised in Tennessee.
+I was raised in Memphis, Tennessee.
 My people of origin come from the Ozarks of Missouri.
-I have now lived in the Pacific Northwest for almost twenty years and call it home.
+I have now lived in the Pacific Northwest for twenty years and call it home.
 When she was five, I took my daughter to a family reunion in the little Ozark town where our family comes from.
 We checked into the tiny motel, the only one in town.
 We walked into our room, which was hot as Hades and had a faint odor of mildew rising from the stained shag carpet.
-I had started trying to figure out how to crank up the window unit air conditioner, when Mia asked, “Mommy, what is this?"
+I was trying to figure out how to crank up the window unit air conditioner, when Mia asked, “Mommy, what is this?”
 I turned and saw what she was holding.
 “Sugar, that’s how you know you are in a first class deluxe establishment.
 That is a fly swatter.”

 While we waited for other kinfolk to show up, we moseyed across the road to the Wal-Mart.
 As soon as we walked in the store, I saw my cousin Jayma Sue.
 And there was Monty Max and Bonnie Jo and Wanda Fern.
 And more.
 Soon we were having a family reunion in the aisles of Wal-Mart.
 My heart was filled with the warm embrace of my heritage, and I thought with grateful affection “These are my people.”

 I saw a bumper sticker once that said, “All people are my people.”
 I was reminded of my Southern roots and the importance of knowing who your people are.
 I remembered that day in Wal-Mart.
 Can I look at all people with that same depth of recognition and affection?
 After all, at some level, we all share common ancestry, don’t we?
 We are our people.

 Our usual concept of “us” and “them” is outdated.
 In its place, we need an attitude that sees all human beings as our brothers and sisters, that considers others to be part of “us.” –The Dalai Lama